nabeelvalley/docs/content/docs/random/vim.md

 And `ctrl + W r` to rotate the windows

+# File Management

+`:Explore` will open the file explorer from the current file's directory, from this view managing files can be done with the following commands:

+- Navigation and searching in the context of the directory works as normal, `Enter` will open the file or directory
+- `%` to create a file
+- `d` to create a directory
+- `R` to rename a file

 # Opening a Terminal

 You can open a terminal using the `:term` command, and you can exit terminal mode using `ctrl + \ ctrl + n`, thereafter using `:q` to close the terminal window